arturmaievskyi/MyPythonLibrary/README.md

 2. Docs

-there is not docs for all the code.
+there are not docs for all the code.